Stav42/IC_Handbook/Multiplexer.md

  # Multiplexer
 Multiplexing is the property of combining one or more signals and transmitting on a single channel.
 You will get a sense of what that means as you read this tutorial.
-This is achieved by the device multiplexer.
+This is achieved by the device multiplexer (or __mux__).
 A multiplexer is the most frequently used combinational circuits and important building block in many in digital systems.

 There are four types of Multiplexers